2019/2020 TUITION AND FEES

 PAYMENT AND CURRENCY

 All tuition and fees must be paid in Afghanis.
 AUAF does not accept any other currency.
-Students may either pay their tuition fees by cash to the AUAF Finance Office or make bank deposits/transfers to AUAF’s designated bank accounts.
+Students may pay their tuition fees by bank deposits/transfers to AUAF’s designated bank accounts.
 Students who proceed with a bank transfer must cover all associated charges.
-In addition, students must notify the AUAF Finance Office about the bank deposit/transfer by submitting a copy of the bank confirmation as soon as the bank deposit is made.
+In addition, students must notify the AUAF Student Finance Office about the bank deposit/transfer by submitting a copy of the bank confirmation as soon as the bank deposit is made.

 Beneficiary Name: The American University of Afghanistan